Get

 Strictly speaking, cats would not have eaten grains when living in the wild.
 Grain-inclusive foods have been known to cause gastrointestinal upset while proving to be an allergen for some cats, but most felines do not show any adverse side effects after eating grains.

 Grains like corn and barley are used in many foods because they bulk the food up and provide fiber.
 Even if your cat can stomach grains, they can be lower quality than meat or vegetable ingredients.
-All Merrick recipes appear to be free from grain-based ingredients.
+All Merrick recipes in the cat food line appear to be free from grain-based ingredients.
+It is worth noting that wild cats may ingest small amounts of grains or plant matter from the stomach contents of prey animals like mice, but these make up only a minor part of their natural diet.

 Limited Ingredient Foods

 A limited-ingredient recipe should contain a single protein and a single carbohydrate.
-If your cat does not show allergic symptoms, they are not allergic to the protein or carb in that food.
-You can continue to feed the novel protein or try another and keep trying foods until you discover what your cat is allergic to.
+If your cat does not show allergy signs, they are not allergic to the protein or carb in that food.
+You can continue to feed the novel protein or try another, and keep trying foods until you discover what your cat is allergic to.

 Among Merrick’s cat food line are several limited-ingredient formulas, and most of their recipes contain a single protein source to make the ingredients easily identifiable.